onionhub/TIP/Relative Edge Concept.md

 The edges are relative in an image based on the value of the gradient they have.

 - Relative* strong regions
+According to the conventional assumption in image processing, those regions with high gradient value are potential volunteers for the edges.
+In other words, those regions are the strong regions in relative to the other regions.

 - Relative* flat regions
+The rest of the regions count as flat regions; those regions with low gradient values.

 ## Relative**
 The edge are relative in spatial domain from different frequency bands aspects.